Gareth Stewart: Career

 Stewart was born in Preston, Lancashire.
 After beginning his career with Blackburn Rovers, he moved to AFC Bournemouth in 1999.
 He played regularly until 2002–03 season.
 Since 2005, he has made a number more first team appearances.
 During the 2007–08 season he made a total of 21 appearances in all competitions, though he was released at the end of the season.

 Stewart signed a one-year contract with Conference South side Dorchester Town in August 2008.
 He has also joined the AFC Bournemouth Community Sports Trust as a community coach for school children in the local area.

 On 30 September 2010, Stewart joined Conference South side Welling United.

 On 14 January 2011, Stewart joined League One side Yeovil Town as a player-goalkeeping coach.
 After Yeovil's on loan goalkeeper Marek Štěch was called up to the Czech Republic national under-21 football team in November 2011, Stewart made his Yeovil debut in the FA Cup against Hereford United.
 He kept a clean sheet, as Yeovil won 3–0.
 Stewart made a further three appearances for Yeovil that season.
 Stewart's next appearance came as a substitute for Štěch after just eight minutes, in Yeovil's first home league game in the Championship in August 2013 against Birmingham City.
 His next and final appearance for Yeovil came as a substitute for Artur Krysiak, on 28 February 2015, against Scunthorpe United, and saved former Yeovil striker Paddy Madden's penalty.
 Stewart left Yeovil after more than three years after the club's relegation to League Two at the end of the 2014–15 season, due to financial cutbacks.

-Following his release from Yeovil, Stewart returned to Bournemouth to work with the club's academy and under 23's.
+Following his release from Yeovil, Stewart returned to Bournemouth to work with the club's academy and under-23s.

 In August 2017, Stewart joined Southern League Premier Division side Weymouth on non-contract terms.